 Jonathan Swindlehurst LLB (Hons) LLM

 Jonathan graduated from King’s College London with a degree in law, he then went on to postgraduate study of law specialising in sports law.
 Jonathan has worked for both FIFA and the ECB (England & Wales Cricket Board).
-He recently managed ticket sales at the FIFA Confederations Cup South Africa 2009.
-He is in head of our section on Sports Law.
+He also managed ticket sales at the FIFA Confederations Cup South Africa 2009.
+He was head of our section on Sports Law.

 Vidan Hadzi-Vidanovic LLB (Hons) LLM

 Vidan graduated at the University of Belgrade Faculty of Law and commenced his career at the Belgrade Centre for Human Rights, one of the leading European academic institutions in the field of human rights and international law.
-He moved to England in 2007, and completed his Masters studies at the University of Nottingham School of Law where he is currently writing his doctorate.
+He moved to England in 2007, and completed his Masters studies at the University of Nottingham School of Law.
 He was a holder of a prestigious Chevening Scholarship and he is currently a holder of two additional scholarships.
 Vidan published several books, brochures and articles in the field of international law and human rights.
 As a member of the Belgrade Centre’s litigation team, he acted as a co-counsel in several cases before the European Court of Human Rights.
 He is also a research assistant at the University of Nottingham Human Rights Law Centre.